 Among the leaders is Dr. Ana M. Velly, an investigator at the Lady Davis Institute (LDI), who is heading research into the cause and risk factors that underlie the persistence of TMD.
-Dr. Velly is an Assistant Professor in McGill’s Faculty of Dentistry and an Associate Member in the Centre for Clinical Epidemiology and Community Studies at the LDI.
+Dr. Velly is an Associate Professor in McGill’s Faculty of Dentistry and an Associate Member in the Centre for Clinical Epidemiology and Community Studies at the LDI.

 TMD is a particularly troubling condition, says Dr. Mervyn Gornitsky, who is Research Director and Emeritus Chief in the JGH Department of Dentistry, and has served for more than 60 years at the hospital.